Collins1Kibet/C-K-Advanced-AI/README.md

 The AI will provide an answer to your question.

 ###### Contributing
-We welcome contributions!
+I welcome contributions!
 Please fork the repository and submit pull requests.

 #### Acknowledgments
 Streamlit